Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/it/learn-accounts.md

 Other than the extension and the default UI, AXIASolar and AXIALunar addresses can also be created with the [Subkey tool](https://github.com/axia-tech/substrate/tree/master/bin/utils/subkey).
 Subkey is intended for users comfortable with using the command line and can seem intimidating, but is quite approachable.
 Follow the instructions in the [Subkey documentation](https://substrate.dev/docs/en/knowledgebase/integrate/subkey).
 When used properly, Subkey is the **most secure** available method of creating an account.

-There is also the very secure [Parity Signer](https://www.parity.io/signer/).
+There is also the very secure [Axia Signer](https://www.axia.io/signer/).
 This keeps your keys on an air-gapped mobile phone.
-However, it does require obtaining an old Android or iOS-compatible phone that you are comfortable using only for Parity Signer.
+However, it does require obtaining an old Android or iOS-compatible phone that you are comfortable using only for Axia Signer.

 Hardware wallet integration is possible with Ledger.
 A full guide is available [here](learn-ledger).